 My interest in conversion to Orthodox Judaism began to intensify, but I still wrestled with my remaining notion that Jesus was the Messiah.

 Nearly two more years, I continued to study after work and during all of my spare time.
-During the course of my study of Christianity and the spread of religious ides through Roman trade routes, I even picked up some knowledge of other religions.
+During the course of my study of Christianity and the spread of religious ideas through Roman trade routes, I even picked up some knowledge of other religions.
 I had a Hindu friend who gave me some books, so I even pick up some spare reading into Hinduism and Buddhism.
-I was really attracted to the philosophy of Buddhism, but wasn’t convinced about some of the rituals of worship.
+I was really attracted to the philosophy of Buddhism, but wasn’t convinced about some of the rituals.

 After concluding my studies into origins of the New Testament Scriptures, I devoted time to focus more intently on the origins of the Tanakh (Jewish Scriptures).
 Ultimately, my conclusion was that I could not rely on the authenticity of any of the Scriptures that we have today.
 I could not rely on the authors being ascribed to the books as they were ascribed at so much of a later date than the books were written and collected to form the Jewish Tanakh and Christian Bible.
 I had to be certain.
 And, if my quest ended in none of the above on religion then I would be agnostic and not be bothered by it.

 My Muslim friends at work were good people.
 I gave them private time for their prayers in my office.
 Their devotion certainly spoke to me as a good quality.
 I was willing to give Islam a fair chance.

 My friends gave me a copy of the Qur’an in English and explained to me that it was written as a first person conversation in the context of the Prophet Muhammad’s life.
 It was unlike the Bible, which was written in the third person as a set of stories or narratives told much later than the events happened.